junwatu/extract-image-table-gpt4-vision/blog/image-table-gpt4-vision.md

-# Processing Tabular Data from Image using GPT4-Vision, Node.js, and GridDB
+# Processing Image Data using GPT4-Vision, Node.js, and GridDB